Understanding the right way of product development in Robotics: EVT, DVT, and PVT

 • DfA (Design for assembly)

-PVT: Production validation test
+PVT: Production validation test – Product development process test

-The PVT is the final testing you perform during product development in robotics and before your robot goes into mass production.
+The PVT is the final testing that you perform during product development in robotics before your robot goes into mass production.
 This product development in robotics stage ensures the product is ready and fit for mass production based on the manufacturing tools and processes you are using.

 Because PVT is the final testing step, around 5-15% of the total batch is manufactured during the PVT stage.